-The MDiv is a graduate professional degree primarily for ordained and lay leaders planning to serve in a church, or in other forms of ministry such as chaplaincy or spiritual direction.
+The MDiv is a graduate professional degree primarily designed to prepare students for ordained and lay leadership in a church, or in other forms of ministry such as chaplaincy or spiritual direction.
 The degree provides intellectual and analytical capacity, as well as practical skills to lead faith communities in a complex, pluralistic society.
 Faculty and staff work with each student and their denomination or tradition to provide the necessary courses to meet ordination or ministerial authorization requirements.